massalabs/station/INSTALLATION.md

 3. Follow the on-screen instructions to proceed with the installation.
 4. Once the installation is complete, you will see a confirmation message.
 Click "Finish" to exit the installer.

 Congratulations!
-You have successfully installed the **MassaStation** on your computer.
+You have successfully installed **MassaStation** on your computer.
 You can start MassaStation by searching for it in the Start menu or by clicking on the icon on your desktop (if you chose to create one during the installation).

 ## MacOS Installation